rhagarty/app-modernization/README.md

         <img src="./images/wca-modernize-tab.png">
     </div>

-1. The tool has two options to migrate the project to Liberty, you can either **upload the migration bundle** which will provide Watsonx Code Assistant for Enterprise Java Applications with analysis and important configuration files to migrate to WebSphere Liberty or use the **binary scanner** if a migration bundle is not available.
+5. WCA has two options to migrate the project to Liberty:
+    1.  **Upload the migration bundle** exported for Transformation Advisor, which will provide watsonx Code Assistant with the artefacts required to migrate the application.
+    2. Use the **binary scanner** if a migration bundle is not available.

     Note that using the migration bundle is recommended because it has been generated with the configuration information from where the Java application is running, while the binary scanner will not be able to obtain this information.
-The migration bundle option will be used in this demo.
+The migration bundle option will be used in this lab.
 Please locate and open the bundle zip file you built and downloaded using `Transformation Advisor`.

     <div align="center">
         <img src="./images/wca-start-modernize-msg.png">
     </div>